HackIndiaXYZ/ai-agents-hackathon-2026-techops/README.md

 ## A note on how this was built

-This project was built with heavy AI assistance (Claude).
+This project was built with a little AI assistance.
 The interesting work is in the system design — the agent/blackboard contract, the token engine, and the quality gate — which stands on its own regardless of how the code was typed.